brangerbriz/machine-learning-docs/markdown/twitterbot-part-3-model-inference-and-deployment.md

     </code>
 </pre>

 In this file, we define a `<pre id="text"></pre>` element which we'll use to render status updates and generated text to the page.
 We also load a library called `discrete.js` that's useful for sampling from probability distributions.
 We include a `generate.js` script, which we'll author next.

-In this script, we load our converted Keras model and use it to generate text, which we render to the inside the `<pre>` tag.
+In this script, we load our converted Keras model and use it to generate text, which we render inside the `<pre>` tag.
 We'll build this script in stages, starting with the main function.

 <pre class="code">
     <code class="javascript" data-wrap="false">